-Firearms and Weapons (NSW)
+Firearms and Weapons Offences in New South Wales

 In New South Wales, firearms and weapons offences are governed by the Firearms Act 1996.
 This legislation regulates the possession, use, purchase, manufacture and supply of firearms and components.
 The intent of the legislation is to limit firearm possession and promote public safety.